Wells and Walsingham Light Railway: Original (standard gauge) line

 The Norfolk Railway established a line from Wymondham to Dereham in 1847, which the nominally independent Wells and Fakenham Railway extended to Walsingham and Wells-next-the-Sea ten years later, in 1857.
 During the consolidation of minor railway companies in England, the line became part of the Great Eastern Railway, and during the 1923 Big Four grouping became in turn part of the London and North Eastern Railway.

-The Transport Act 1947 nationalised the British railways, and the branch line became part of the Eastern Region of British Railways on 1 January 1948.
+The Transport Act 1947 nationalised the British rail network, and the branch line became part of the Eastern Region of British Railways on 1 January 1948.
 The line's final steam passenger service ran on 17 September 1955, services then continued using Diesel units.
 The Beeching Report of 1963 recommended the retention of parts of the line for freight and express passenger services but recommended closure of all passenger facilities for local services.
 The local passenger service between Dereham and Wells ended on 5 October 1964.